 Partners often request to be shown how to care for the stoma 'just in case'.
 You need to decide how comfortable you are that your partner learns and is involved.
-It is often a good idea to talk to the stomal therapy nurse about this and have it clear in your mind and remember this is your body and your choice.
+It is often a good idea to talk to the stoma care nurse about this and have it clear in your mind and remember this is your body and your choice.

 With regard to your partner's expectations of lovemaking or sexual intercourse, again this can create anxiety.
 There is some adjustment for you both and you both need to feel comfortable and ready to experiment in order to improve the chances of a happy outcome.
 If you have lost your libido (sex drive), which commonly happens in the early weeks, talk to each other... and agree to review the situation as you recover.
 Your partner probably wants to hear that this is common and temporary!
-Try to offer and to accept hugs and affection and if you have always shared a bed, try and stay in the same bed.'tell' when it is right for you.
-Read more in Chapter 4 'Relationships'.
+Try to offer and to accept hugs and affection and if you have always shared a bed, try and stay in the same bed.